 Lixte Biotechnology Holdings Announces New Appointment To Board Of Directors

 EAST SETAUKET, N.Y., Nov.
-27, 2012 /PRNewswire/ -- John S. Kovach, M.D., President and CEO Lixte Biotechnology Holdings, Inc. (LIXT.PK), announces the appointment of Kathleen Mullinix, PhD to the company's Board of Directors.
+29 /PRNewswire-FirstCall/ -- John S. Kovach, M.D., Chair, Board of Directors and CEO of Lixte Biotechnology Holdings, Inc. (OTC Bulletin Board: LIXT), announces the appointment of Stephen K. Carter, M.D. to the company's Board of Directors.

-"We are extremely pleased that Dr. Mullinix has joined the Lixte board of directors.
-She is internationally recognized for her expertise in science, intellectual property development and valuation, and entrepreneurship.
-In addition to her depth of knowledge and experience in biotechnology she has demonstrated remarkable administrative skills in bringing together the expertise of the diverse groups needed for the development and commercialization of biotechnology-based products.
-We very much look forward to working with her," stated Dr. Kovach.
+"We are extremely pleased that Dr. Carter has joined our board of directors.
+Steve has had an exceptional career and is internationally recognized for his expertise in cancer drug development.
+In addition to his depth of knowledge and experience in applied cancer research and the pharmaceutical industry, he has served on the boards of various publicly held companies.
+He brings Lixte a wealth of experience in oversight and governance.
+We very much look forward to working with him" stated Dr. Kovach.

 SOURCE Lixte Biotechnology Holdings, Inc.